genomicsclass/book/pages/multiple_testing.md

           "Not Called Significant")
 })
 ```

-Because in this simulation we know the truth (saved in `nullHypothesis`) we can compute the entries of the table:
+Because in this simulation we know the truth (saved in `nullHypothesis`), we can compute the entries of the table:

 ```r